nimble-platform/data-analytics/elk_nimble/README.md

 The Kafka-Adapter should now automatically fetch data from the kafka message bus on topic **SensorData**.
 However, the selected topics can be specified in `kafka-adapter/Dockerfile` by setting the environment variables of logstash.
 KAFKA_TOPICS should be of the form "topic1,topic2,topic3,..."

-To test the ELK Stack itself, inject example log entries via TCP by:
+To test the ELK Stack itself (without the kafka adapter), inject example log entries via TCP by:

 ```bash
 $ nc localhost 5000 < /path/to/logfile.log